 From August 12 to 14, 2016, BPW Canada held its National Convention in Calgary.
 BPW Calgary delighted in welcoming its fellow members from across the country for a weekend filled with resolutions sessions, workshops and business meetings.

-The highlight of the weekend was the Centennial Gala and Awards held on the Saturday.
-BPW Canada paid tribute to 100 women’s organizations to mark 100 years of women’s suffrage.
+The highlight of the weekend was the Centennial Gala and Awards night with 250 attendees, 10 members of the legislative assembly, a member of parliament and leaders from businesses and civil society.
+BPW Canada paid tribute to 100 Organizations across Canada to mark the 100 years of Women’s Suffrage.
 The gala evening featured a keynote address by Her Honour, the Honourable Lois Mitchell, Lieutenant Governor of Alberta as well as video greetings from Madame Sophie Grégoire Trudeau and Governor General David Johnston.
 You can watch the video greetings below.
+BPW Calgary’s Past President Jenny Gulamani-Abdulla was installed as the 43rd National President of BPW Canada.